 UNICEF South Africa

-In 2015, for UNICEF South Africa, the Center developed a comprehensive C4D strategy to address violence against children, and led an in-country workshop for implementing government and non-government stakeholders on the strategy and need for evidence-based practices.
+In 2015, for UNICEF South Africa, the Center developed a comprehensive C4D strategy to address violence against children.
+We also led an in-country workshop to inform government and non-government stakeholders about the strategy and about the critical role for evidence-based practices.